Engineering

 The Vector Store Proliferation

-Self-hosted / open source: Qdrant, Chroma, Weaviate, Milvus, PGVector, Redis, Elasticsearch, FAISS, Apache Cassandra, Valkey, Kuzu (graph)
+• Self-hosted and open-source: Qdrant, Chroma, Weaviate, Milvus, PGVector, Redis, Elasticsearch, FAISS, Apache Cassandra, Valkey, Kuzu (graph)

-Cloud / managed: Pinecone, ChromaDB Cloud, Azure AI Search, Azure MySQL, Amazon S3 Vectors, Databricks Mosaic AI, Neptune Analytics, OpenAI Store, MongoDB
+• Cloud and managed: Pinecone, ChromaDB Cloud, Azure AI Search, Azure MySQL, Amazon S3 Vectors, Databricks Mosaic AI, Neptune Analytics, OpenAI Store, MongoDB

 Vector vs Graph Memory